weddingatcana/polynomial_fitting/README.md

 ## Notes

 I'll provide some dummy test data to show explicit formatting and to have fun tinkering around with.
-I'll keep them in the **.csv** folder in the main branch.
+I'll keep them in the **data** folder in the main branch.